General Abstracts

 Watch Videos (Login required)

-Wildlife Rehabilitation in Hawaii Patrick Hogan & Sophia Torres Hawaii Wildlife Center, HI Video coming soon Full Abstract
+Wildlife Rehabilitation in Hawaii Patrick Hogan & Sophia Torres Hawaii Wildlife Center, HI Full Abstract

 The Hawaii Wildlife Center (HWC) specializes in the rescue, response, and hospital care of Hawaii’s native birds and bats statewide, nearly 70 species/sub-species total.
 Patients are from the main Hawaiian Islands and HWC provides projects, training, and emergency wildlife response in the remote Pacific islands.
 The vision of HWC is a world where native species recover and thrive through comprehensive conservation strategies and partnerships.
 HWC’s mission is to protect, conserve, and aid in the recovery of Hawaii’s native wildlife through hands-on treatment, research, training, science education, and cultural programs. |